MartinMalyMM/pairef/docs/using.rst

                            default, only for REFMAC5)
      --TLSIN-keep          keep using the same TLS input file in all the refinement runs (only for REFMAC5)
+     --open-browser        open web browser to show results (requires to be executed as ccp4-python, not as cctbx.python)
      -h, --help            show this help message and exit

    optional arguments specifying structure model modification: